etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 3. Removing directory:
-If you want the delete recursively then you have to pass a second ```true``` parameter to rmdir and supply a prefix.
+If you want the delete recursively then you have to pass a second ```true``` parameter to rmdir and supply a key.
+This key will be treated as a prefix.
 All keys that match the prefix will be deleted.
 This parameter defaults to ```false```.

 ```c++
   etcd::Client etcd("http://127.0.0.1:4001");
   etcd.rmdir("/test", true).get();
 ```
+However, if recursive parameter is false, functionality will be the same as just deleting a key.
+The key supplied will NOT be treated as a prefix and will be treated as a normal key name.

 ### watching for changes